Boston Terrier Lifespan

 The Boston Terrier has an average lifespan of 11-13 yrs.
 Smaller breeds generally live longer, and well-cared-for Boston Terriers often exceed average lifespan expectations.

-With a typical weight of 12-25 lbs and lifespan of 11-13 yrs, the Boston Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 12-25 lbs of dog and 11-13 yrs of life with a Boston Terrier — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 No two Boston Terriers are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Breed-Specific Health Profile: Research identifies brachycephalic syndrome, cataracts, luxating patella as conditions with higher prevalence in Boston Terriers.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Boston Terrier's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Boston Terrier.

 Factors Affecting Longevity